4 Practical Ways to Pass Our Faith to the Next Generation

 Professor Christian Smith, Notre Dame

-2. Read the Bible with your kids regularly (or encourage them to on their own).
+2. Read the Bible with your kids regularly or encourage them to on their own.

-It’s never too early (and it’s never too late) to start reading the Bible to your kids.
+It’s never too early and it’s never too late to start reading the Bible to your kids.

-It’s helpful to invest in a Bible that’s age-appropriate for your child.
+It’s super helpful to invest in a Bible that’s age-appropriate for your child.
 I’ve written an extensive review of my favorite children’s Bibles here and some of the best Bibles for tweens and teens here.

 3. Incorporate prayer into your daily routine.

-Second, pray with your kids often.
-Praying to God together as a family demonstrates our dependence on him.
-And it shows our children how to connect relationally with our Father in heaven.
+Praying to God together as a family demonstrates our dependence on him and shows our children how to connect relationally with our Father in heaven.

 Here are some ideas for natural times in the day to pray together:

-- Before or after you read the Bible together.
+• Before or after you read the Bible together.

-- Before meals.
+• Before meals.

-- Before bedtime.
+• Before bedtime.
 (I’ve noticed this can be a time when our children are more open to sharing their fears, worries, and prayer requests.)

 All of us (kids and parents alike) need other Christians in our lives to help us grow closer to God.
-Jesus established the church for this very reason.
+Jesus established the church for this very reason!

 As Glen Stanton notes, “Our kids need to have the faith they learn at home supported and encouraged by the larger ring of admired adults around them.”